Majjhima Nikāya 104

 Evaṁ kho, ānanda, paṭiññātakaraṇaṁ hoti, evañca panidhekaccānaṁ adhikaraṇānaṁ vūpasamo hoti yadidaṁ—

-That’s how there is the acknowledging of an offense.
+That’s how there is acting according to what has been admitted.
 And that’s how certain disciplinary issues are settled, that is,

 paṭiññātakaraṇena.